 - understand the implications of Christian belief for Christian practice.

 Please note: The GCTS (Liturgy) is offered on a part-time basis with two units offered each year.
-It will be offered next beginning in 2016.

 For more information, download the Graduate Certificate in Theological Studies (Liturgy) flyer (PDF, 250KB).